kylejray/kylejray.github.io/_posts/2022-08-20-mpi4py-basics.markdown

 ### What are we doing here?

 I have been using our computing cluster for a couple years now to do large suites of simulations that would otherwise take weeks to run on my laptop.
-Since I work mostly in simulations of nanoscale thermal systems, I often am looking for good satistics on noisy and uninterating systems-- so this can be all I need.
+Since I work mostly in simulations of nanoscale thermal systems, I often am looking for good statistics on noisy and noninterating systems-- so this can be all I need.

 It was a tiny bit intimidating at first, but pretty quickly I realized that these kind of tasks are massively easy to run and incorporate into python, using the mpi4py library.

-The instalation of mpi4py can be a little finicky in the way it interacts with your MPI distribution (which also will need to be installed).
-I usually make sure that when I run MPI code, I am using a clean environment that has only what is necesarry to run the code.
-But this isnt about the installation, it's supposed to be a quick and dirty guide to get a bunch of jobs running simultaneously when they dont need to communicate.
+The installation of mpi4py can be a little finicky in the way it interacts with your MPI distribution (which also will need to be installed).
+I usually make sure that when I run MPI code, I am using a clean environment that has only what is necessary to run the code.
+But this isn't about the installation, it's supposed to be a quick and dirty guide to get a bunch of jobs running simultaneously when they don't need to communicate.

 ### Boilerplate MPI code
-Basically all my 'parallel' computaing code follows the same basic outline.
+Basically all my 'parallel' computing code follows the same basic outline.
 I start by importing MPI, and always run these lines at the beginning of the script:

 {% highlight python %}
 from mpi4py import MPI
 comm = MPI.COMM_WORLD
 size, rank = comm.Get_size(), comm.Get_rank()
 {% endhighlight %}
 This will define the most important variable in the whole setup: "rank".
-This variable will give you the current process ID and will be the basis for assinging dfferent tasks to different procs.
+This variable will give you the current process ID and will be the basis for assigning different tasks to different procedures.
 And, thats what we do next.

-Assume we have some class "SimRunner" in a module "simpack" that has a method "run", which does everyting we want it to do, provided it is initialized with some argument beween 0 and 1.
-All we need to do is use the variable "rank" to assing different arguments to different processes:
+Assume we have some class "SimRunner" in a module "simpack" that has a method "run", which does everything we want it to do, provided it is initialized with some argument between 0 and 1.
+All we need to do is use the variable "rank" to assign different arguments to different processes:

 {% highlight python %}
 from simpack import SimRunner